 We are an independent information, support and coaching service .

-In February 2012, a Support Group was set up and meetings take place on the second Thursday of each month except August, and on the last Tuesday of each month except December.
+In February 2012, a Support Group was set up and meetings take place on the last Tuesday of each month except December.

 News Articles about us